SEAFOOD SHEPHERDS PIE

 Add the leeks, red pepper, garlic, and mushrooms to the pan drippings and cook, stirring frequently until fragrant and the mushrooms have release most of their juices and begin to lightly brown, about 5-6 minutes.
 Add the salt, pepper, and corn starch to the pan and stir to coat.

+Prepare a 9" x 13" baking dish with non-stick spray.
+Cut the cooked haddock (any juices drained into paper towels) into large pieces and spread evenly over the bottom of the dish.
 Pour the seafood gravy over the haddock in the baking dish and distribute shrimp and scallops evening across the top.

 If the mashed potatoes are cold, warm them in the microwave so they are easy to spread on top of the casserole.
 Using the tines of a fork make a sweeping designs on top of the potatoes.
 Top with the shredded cheese.